ibdgc/idhub/docs/curators/redcap-pipeline.md

     end
 ```

+!!! info "Pipeline Steps"
     1.  **Scheduled Trigger**: The pipeline is automatically triggered by a scheduler (GitHub Actions).
 The production environment runs nightly.
     2.  **Extract Data**: The pipeline connects to each configured REDCap project via its API and asks for records that have been created or modified since the last successful run.
     3.  **Transform Data**: This is a key step.
 The pipeline uses a set of **field mapping configuration files** to translate the data from REDCap's format to IDhub's standard format.
 For example, it might:
         - Rename a field from `collection_date` in REDCap to `date_collected` for IDhub.
         - Convert a multiple-choice value (e.g., `1`) to its text equivalent (e.g., `Whole Blood`).
         - Identify which field should be used as the subject identifier (e.g., `consortium_id`).
     4.  **Stage Fragments**: Each transformed record is saved as a standardized data "fragment" and uploaded to a secure staging area in IDhub.

 From this point, the fragments enter the standard [Validation and Loading](./ingestion-summary.md#stage-2-validation-ensuring-data-quality) process.